-- To deliver high quality, inclusive, researchinformed teaching and assessment in relation to your specific subject and within the broader area covered by your department/disciplinary field; - To contribute to the improvement of the quality and inclusivity of the School's education, by participating in the development of new and updated learning and, teaching materials or approaches, and/or improving assessment practices, and/or improving aspects of the student experience; - To support educational leadership and management by active participation in selected aspects of the curriculum, as appropriate, and by collaborating with professional services staff, centrally and in the Faculty, in carrying out relevant administrative processes;
+- To deliver high quality, inclusive, researchinformed teaching and assessment in relation to your specific subject and within the broader area covered by your department/disciplinary field; - 2.
+To contribute to the improvement of the quality and inclusivity of the School's education, by participating in the development of new and updated learning and, teaching materials or approaches, and/or improving assessment practices, and/or improving aspects of the student experience; - To support educational leadership and management by active participation in selected aspects of the curriculum, as appropriate, and by collaborating with professional services staff, centrally and in the Faculty, in carrying out relevant administrative processes; - 4.
+To foster collaboration between Haramaya University and the School by supporting teaching programmes at the College of Health Sciences at Haramaya University

-- 1. To deliver high quality, inclusive education and assessment in relation to your specific subject and within the broader area covered by your department and disciplinary field; - 2.
-To contribute to the improvement of the quality and inclusivity of the School's education, by participating in the development and review of new and updated learning and teaching materials or approaches, and/or improving assessment practices, and/or improving aspects of the student experience; - 3.
-To support educational leadership and management by active participation in Faculty and Programme or curriculum leadership roles, as appropriate, and by collaborating with professional services staff both centrally and in the Faculty office in carrying out relevant administrative processes;
+- To deliver high quality, inclusive education and assessment in relation to your specific subject and within the broader area covered by your department and disciplinary field; - 2.
+To contribute to the improvement of the quality and inclusivity of the School's education, by participating in the development and review of new and updated learning and teaching materials or approaches, and/or improving assessment practices, and/or improving aspects of the student experience; - To support educational leadership and management by active participation in Faculty and Programme or curriculum leadership roles, as appropriate, and by collaborating with professional services staff both centrally and in the Faculty office in carrying out relevant administrative processes; - 4.
+To foster collaboration between Haramaya University and the School by supporting teaching programmes at the College of Health Sciences at Haramaya University